Rock, Hard Place

 My husband and I bet on the decision Hayley would make about giving Christian the £5,000 he had asked for.
 He said that, knowing Christian was manipulating, threatening and bribing her for it, she wouldn’t give him the money.
 I said that, knowing he was manipulating, threatening and bribing her, she would give it to him.

-My husband thought that Hayley, in her moral surety of right and wrong, would be strong enough to simply say no; she would not be bribed by anything or anyone, including grandchildren.
-He believed she would not allow anyone, including Christian, to back her in a corner and use her guilt, love and generosity of spirit in such a blatant rip-off.
+My husband thought that Hayley, in her moral surety of right and wrong, would be strong enough to simply say no. She would not be bribed by anything or anyone, including grandchildren.
+He believed she would not allow anyone, including Christian, to back her in a corner like this.
+To use her guilt, love and generosity of spirit in such a blatant rip-off.